How to Enjoy a Typical French Breakfast (Cafe, Hotel, or Home!)

 19 Best Things to Do in Strasbourg, France

-Breakfast at home in France is generally a light affair, with coffee (sometimes even instant coffee), bread or crackers served with butter and or jam, and sometimes cereal or muesli.
+Breakfast at home in France is generally a light affair that includes coffee (sometimes even instant coffee), bread or crackers served with butter and or jam, and perhaps some cereal or muesli.

 For the French, keeping breakfast simple ensures that they leave plenty of room for the incredible lunch they’re probably planning on eating later in the day!